Cryptocurrency Anti-Money Laundering Report – Q4 2018

 The FATF Report to the G20 Summit also served as a year-end review of the FATF’s activities and plans for 2019.
 In addition, it substantially summarized its October 19, 2018 publication on the Regulation of Virtual Assets, in which the FATF called for an effective global, risk-based response to the AML/CFT risks associated with virtual asset financial activities.

-The FATF’s members also added to the glossary new definitions of “virtual assets” and “virtual asset service providers”—such as exchanges, certain types of wallet providers, and providers of financial services for ICOs.
+The FATF’s members also added to the glossary new definitions of “virtual assets” and “virtual asset service providers”—such as exchanges, certain types of A wallet is a device (a hardware device, a program, or servi...
+More providers, and providers of financial services for ICOs.

 The FATF has decided to adopt the term “virtual asset” as a basis for these requirements, defined as a digital representation of value that can be digitally traded, or transferred, and can be used for payment or investment purposes.
 This includes the technologies referred to by the G20 as “crypto-assets” and those referred to as “virtual currencies” in some national legislation.
 This terminology will help to ensure the revised FATF recommendations are neutral with respect to different technologies and can accommodate future developments.